 150F,S Introduction to Literary Study.
 The study, through intensive discussion and frequent essays, of a variety of texts, including representative examples of poetry, fiction and drama.
 Emphasis on techniques of close reading and developing a critical vocabulary appropriate for interpreting each genre.
 Reading lists for individual sections are printed in the pre-registration booklet.
 (Writing-intensive.)
+(Proseminar.)
 Open to first-year students only.
-Maximum enrollment in each section, 20.
+Maximum enrollment, 16.
 The Department.

 204S The Study of Poetry.
 Close reading of poems written in English from the Middle Ages to the present, with special attention to literary, social and historical influences and conventions that have defined the genre and its reception in various periods.
-Prerequisite, 150 or another writing-intensive course in literature.
+Prerequisite, 150 or a writing-intensive course in literature from another department.
 Not open to senior concentrators.
-Maximum enrollment, 40.
 Thickstun.